 You can also check the restaurant’s website for nutrition information in advance or ask your server if this information is available.
 This will help you know exactly how much sodium you’re getting with your meal choice.

-Many nutrition tracking apps will also track your daily sodium intake.
+Many nutrition tracking apps will also track your daily sodium consumption.
 This is an easy way to ensure you are staying on top of the recommended guidelines and sticking to a low salt diet overall.

 Planning some or all of your meals in advance is another great way to take control of your nutrition - especially since you know exactly what you’re getting each day.